SaidDos/Road9Media_Task/README.md

-# Spotify
+# Road9Media_Task

-A mobile application for both android and IOS devices to get featured playlists and thier corresponding track artists.
+A task mobile application for both android and IOS devices to search about services, sort, filter and view all Service details.

 ## Getting Started